 Thanks for taking the time to learn more about your water quality!
 Even more information awaits you at www.calwater.com.
 Visit our web site to get information about your account, water use history, water rates, and water system.
-You will also find water-saving tips and news about water conservation programs and rebates available in your area.
 Hope to see you soon!